fabiodamasceno/backend-test/src/node/README.md

 By default Jest will try to find affected tests since the last commit.
 You can type `a` to run all tests.

 ### Integration tests
 Integration tests uses [supertest](https://github.com/visionmedia/supertest) to start api and create a facade to make requests.
-Assertions are made using the awesome [jest snapshot](https://facebook.github.io/jest/docs/snapshot-testing.html) feature.
+Assertions are made using the [jest snapshot](https://facebook.github.io/jest/docs/snapshot-testing.html) feature.

-This tools are awesome because they will assert that the api won't break any previous contract accidentaly.
+This tools are awesome because they will ensure that the api won't break any previous contract accidentaly.

 #### package.json tasks